-It is paramount that this procedure is done using meticulous surgical technique when handling the delicate labial tissue.
+It is paramount that this procedure is done using the meticulous surgical technique when handling the delicate labial tissue.
 The labial edges must be repaired very precisely to leave an almost invisible scar hidden along the natural creases of the labia.

 The incisions are closed with dissolving sutures.
 The sensory nerves relating to erotic sensation in this region are well away from the operative site, and therefore not affected.